Hoddie54/Catapult/README.md

 Answer: Currently, as trades all are being check on a front-end, each user does their own computation and this isn't an issue.
 However, It is likely (as suggested above) that we may need to do some server-side processing ourselves.
 If that is the case, several changes will need to occur to prevent issues:

 1. Storing last X days of data on our servers from Binance and other sources.
 If we keep calling Binance's (or anyone's) API for every trade, we will hit the limit very quickly.
 Instead, we should regularly call it every X minutes and update our information.
 2. Process information in advance to avoid duplicate computation.
-We can calculate best Option prices at regular intervals and store this as an estimate for user sense checks.
-We can also calculate historical volatilities of tokens more accurately.
+We can calculate best Option prices at regular intervals (e.g., 10 increments of 1000 on BTC for both Calls and Puts) and store this as an estimate for user sense checks.
+We should also calculate volatilities of tokens using historical data to make our estimates more accurate.
-3. Indexing tokens stored on our database.
+3. Indexing token data stored on our database.
 Currently, when we suggest a token, we sort a list of tokens by certain values.
 Creating an index on these values will rapidly speed up these searches.